-At June 30, 2022 the receivable from Atlas Mara relates to the guarantee provided by the company to TLG Credit Opportunities Fund ("TLG Capital") on Atlas Mara's facility with TLG Capital (the "TLG Facility").
+At September 30, 2022 the receivable from Atlas Mara relates to the guarantee provided by the company to TLG Capital on the TLG Facility.

 On January 8, 2021, Atlas Mara defaulted on the TLG Facility and TLG Capital enforced under the guarantee with the company.
 On January 19, 2021, the company paid \$8,474 in principal, interest, and fees to TLG Capital in settlement of the guarantee.
 Also on January 19, 2021, the company enforced the security, which provided the company with certain rights, including the right to transfer and sell the underlying Atlas Mara Botswana shares, which had a fair value of \$11,044 on the date of enforcement.
 The company recorded a receivable of \$8,474 given its right to receive Atlas Mara Botswana shares with a fair value in excess of the amount paid to TLG.